 Years of Experience

-For those with one to four years of experience, paychecks typically reach around $40K.
-Survey participants who have worked at Omni Hotels Corporation for between five and ten years earn about $52K on average.
-The largest fraction of Omni Hotels Corporation people (29 percent) have been working for 10-19 years and earn around $61K per year.
+For those with five to nine years of experience, average earnings amount to about $52K annually.
+The largest fraction of Omni Hotels Corporation people (35 percent) have been working for one to four years and earn $45K per year on average.